 What Are the Potential Dangers of Ketosis?

 If, while on the diet, the level of ketones increases too much, the blood can become too acidic, and this can lead to a potentially dangerous condition known as “ketoacidosis.”
-The most common cause of this condition is diabetes.
+Moreover, the most common cause of this condition is diabetes.
 If the body doesn’t have enough of the hormone insulin to metabolize glucose, it turns to fat for energy instead and may produce an unhealthy amount of ketones.

 Other conditions like alcoholism, starvation and diets like the keto diet can also lead to ketoacidosis.
 In 2015, for example, researchers reported on a case of a healthy, nondiabetic 32-year-old woman who developed ketoacidosis after going on a low-carb, high-fat diet.
 She was also breastfeeding at the time and was admitted to the hospital because she was suffering from nausea and vomiting.
 She recovered quickly, but researchers concluded that “ketogenic diets like low-carb, high-fat [diets] may induce ketoacidosis,” adding that lactation could aggravate the condition further or perhaps even trigger it.